 If the need to use sick leave is foreseeable, employers can require up to seven days advance notice to use safe or sick leave.
 If the need is unforeseeable, employers may require notice as soon as practicable.
 Employers can require reasonable documentation for more than three consecutive workdays as safe or sick leave but it is illegal to require that documentation specify the reason for using safe or sick leave.
 Employers may not engage in or threaten retaliation against employees, which includes firing and any act that punishes an employee for or is likely to deter an employee from exercising his or her rights under the Law.

-Employers and employees can visit or call 311 (212-NEW-YORK outside New York City) for more information; the required ; one-page overviews for and ; ; DCWP’s ; and the .
-DCWP also developed to help employers keep track of employees’ hours worked and sick leave used as well as model forms for verification of authorized sick time used, intention to use sick time and request to make up missed work as an alternative to using sick time.
+Employers and employees can visit nyc.gov/workers or call 311 (212-NEW-YORK outside New York City) for more information; the required Notice of Employee Rights; one-page overviews for employers and employees; FAQs; DCWP’s training presentation; and the complaint form.
+DCWP also developed tools to help employers keep track of employees’ hours worked and sick leave used as well as model forms for verification of authorized sick time used, intention to use sick time and request to make up missed work as an alternative to using sick time.

 While the annual flu vaccination is recommended for all people aged six months and older, it is especially recommended for those at risk of developing flu-related complications.
 Those at risk include children under five, pregnant women, people with chronic medical conditions, such as diabetes, heart or lung disease, and those over 65 years of age.
 Health care workers and people who live or work with people at high risk of flu complications also need a flu vaccine to avoid infecting others.